ncatlab/nlab-content/pages/2/4/2/6/6242/content.md

 * {#Girard} [[Jean-Yves Girard]], _Linear logic_,   Theoretical Computer Science **50** 1 (1987)  &lbrack;<a href="https://doi.org/10.1016/0304-3975(87)90045-4">doi:10.1016/0304-3975(87)90045-4</a>, [pdf](http://iml.univ-mrs.fr/~girard/linear.pdf)&rbrack;

-[Girard (1987)](#Girard) introduces [[linear logic]] ANDd suggests a possible relation to [[quantum physics]], but remains undecided; on p.
+[Girard (1987)](#Girard) introduces [[linear logic]] and suggests a possible relation to [[quantum physics]], but remains undecided; on p.
 7 it says: "One of the wild hopes that this suggests is the possibility of a direct connection with quantum mechanics... but let's not dream too much!")

 * {#Yetter90} [[David Yetter]], _Quantales and (noncommutative) linear logic_, Journal of Symbolic Logic 55 (1990) 41-64